-Dr. Kristoffer Orocio's medical specialty is general internal medicine.
-He honors Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
-He studied medicine at Lake Erie College of Osteopathic Medicine.
-Dr. Orocio's medical residency was performed at Broward Health.
-In addition to English, Dr. Orocio (or staff) speaks Filipino and Spanish.
+Dr. Kristoffer Orocio's specialty is general internal medicine.
+Dr. Orocio attended Lake Erie College of Osteopathic Medicine for medical school and subsequently trained at Broward Health for residency.
+He takes Blue Cross Blue Shield EPO, Blue Cross Blue Shield Bronze, Blue Cross Blue Shield HMO, and more.
+Dr. Orocio (or staff) is conversant in Filipino and Spanish.
 He is affiliated with Broward Health Imperial Point.

 Conditions / Treatments

 Medicare Patient Age

 Medicare Patient Ethnicity

 A specialist in general internal medicine is often referred to as an “internist.”
 While internal medicine physicians also provide comprehensive care, they should not be confused with general practitioners or family medicine practitioners, both of which may provide pregnancy care, deliver babies, and treat children.
 An internal medicine doctor specializes only in the health care of adults.